quotient-im/Quaternion/BUILDING.md

 #### QQuickWidget

-Quaternion uses a combination of Qt Widgets and QML to render its UI (before any protests and arguments: this _might_ change at some point in time but certainly not in any near future).
-Internally, embedding QML in a Qt Widget can be done in two ways that provide very similar API but are different
+Quaternion uses a combination of Qt Widgets and QML to render its UI (this _might_ change at some point in time but certainly not in any near future).
-underneath: swallowing a `QQuickView` in a window container and using `QQuickWidget`.
-Historically Quaternion used the former method; however, its implementation in Qt is so ugly that
+Internally, embedding QML in a Qt Widget used to be done in two ways providing very similar API but different underneath: swallowing a `QQuickView` object in a window container and using `QQuickWidget`.
+Historically Quaternion used the former method; however, `QQuickView` implementation in Qt is so ugly that [it's officially deprecated by The Qt Project](https://blog.qt.io/blog/2014/07/02/qt-weekly-16-qquickwidget/).

-[it's officially deprecated by The Qt Project](https://blog.qt.io/blog/2014/07/02/qt-weekly-16-qquickwidget/).
+Quaternion suffered from that ugliness too (see, e.g., #355 - a completely blank timeline despite the QML engine being up and running).
+As of now, Quaternion uses better and more reliable `QQuickWidget` when built with Qt 5.12 or newer.

-Quaternion suffers from it too: if you see healthy QML chirping in the logs but don't see anything where the timeline should be - you've got issue #355 and the only way for you to fix it is to get Quaternion rebuilt with `QQuickWidget`.
-Unfortunately, Quaternion's QML is tricky enough to crash `QQuickWidget` on Qt versions before 5.12, so there's no single good configuration.
+Unfortunately, Quaternion's QML is tricky enough to crash the less mature `QQuickWidget` code on Qt versions before 5.12, so if you have to use an older Qt version Quaternion will build with `QQuickView` by default.

-As of now, Quaternion will build with `QQuickWidget` if Qt 5.12 is detected and with the legacy mechanism on lower versions.
-To override this you can pass `-DUSE_QQUICKWIDGET=ON` to the first (configuring) `cmake` invocation to force usage of `QQuickWidget` even with older Qt; or `-DDISABLE_QQUICKWIDGET=ON` to force usage of `QQuickView` with newer Qt (if need to do that because of a bug in `QQuickWidget` configuration, please file an issue at Quaternion).
+To override the defaults you can pass `-DUSE_QQUICKWIDGET=ON` to the first (configuring) `cmake` invocation to force usage of `QQuickWidget` even with older Qt; or `-DDISABLE_QQUICKWIDGET=ON` to force usage of `QQuickView` with newer Qt - by the way, if you have to do that because of some problem with `QQuickWidget`, please file an issue at Quaternion).

-By now, `QQuickWidget` is considered stable and reliable.
-Once Qt 5.12 becomes the oldest supported version (likely in Quaternion 0.0.96), `QQuickView` mode will be entirely deprecated and later removed.
+With `QQuickWidget` considered stable and reliable now, `QQuickView` mode will be entirely deprecated in Quaternion 0.0.96 (that will require Qt 5.12+), and later removed.

 ### Install
 In the root directory of the project sources: `cmake --build build_dir --target install`.